VJNarsi/Synthea-api/DEPLOYMENT.md

 ## VPC Requirements

 Your VPC must have:
-- At least one subnet with internet access (for Fargate tasks)
+- At least one public subnet with internet access (for Fargate Batch jobs)
-- NAT Gateway or public subnet (for pulling ECR images and accessing S3)
+- Internet Gateway for public subnet connectivity
 - DNS resolution enabled
 - DNS hostnames enabled

+Note: AWS Batch with Fargate uses public subnets by default.
+For private subnets, you'll need NAT Gateway and VPC endpoints.

 ## Troubleshooting

-### Task fails to start
+### Job fails to start
 - Check that your VPC has internet connectivity
 - Verify security group allows outbound traffic
 - Ensure subnets have available IP addresses
+- Check Batch compute environment status in AWS Console

 ### Cannot pull ECR image
-- Verify VPC has route to internet (NAT Gateway or Internet Gateway)
+- Verify VPC has route to internet (Internet Gateway for public subnets)
 - Check VPC endpoints for ECR if using private subnets
+- Ensure execution role has ECR permissions

 ### Cannot upload to S3
-- Verify task role has S3 permissions
+- Verify job role has S3 permissions
 - Check VPC has route to S3 (internet or S3 VPC endpoint)
+- Review CloudWatch logs for specific error messages